shaankhosla/repeat/README.md

 ## Features

--  Cards live in `.md` files, so edit them using your favorite markdown editor, back them up with version control, and create them alongside regular notes..
+- Cards live in `.md` files, so edit them using your favorite markdown editor, back them up with version control, and create them alongside regular notes.
-- Progress is tracked with hash of card content, so edits automatically reset their progress.
+- Progress is tracked with a hash of the card content, so edits automatically reset their progress.
 - Free Spaced Repetition Scheduler (FSRS), a state-of-the-art algorithm targeting 90% recall, automatically schedules reviews for you.
 - Terminal UX: `repeat drill` renders cards with ratatui; `repeat create` launches an editor dedicated to card capture; `repeat check` displays progress at a glance.